chilearningcode/Power-BI-Procurement-KPI-Tracking/README.md

 |EMPATHY MAP | |
 |-|-|
-| Thinking and feeling |1.
-The sales manager believes that business performance is very good and that the company is operating smoothly. <br> 2.
-They believe there is potential for market development and expansion.
+| Pains |There is a lack of detailed work performance monitoring, making it difficult to identify if there are any issues in supplier management.
-| Seeing |Sales manager sees potential for further development.
+| Thinking and feeling |The team leader thinks that they need an efficient solution that enables the team to swiftly and effectively monitor and compare supplier pricing activities.
-| Saying and doing |"We need more data-driven insights for the market expansion strategy" <br> Action: Explore better tools and processes for data analysis
+| Seeing |The team leader recognizes the potential to leverage existing data to compare the performance of various suppliers.
+This will provide insights into how different suppliers manage their logistics and determine if their proposed prices are competitive.
-| Pains |The manager sees a growth trend but is unsure if this trend reflects the entire market or all products.
-Is the growth due to a specific product, or is it because a particular market has increasing demand?
+| Saying and doing |We require a report that allows for ongoing monitoring and comparison of supplier performance, and provides alerts if any supplier has pricing issues. <br> Action: Explore better tools and processes for data analysis
-| Gains |What the stakeholder wants: <br> -> To use data to analyze overall performance and the details of each product. <br> -> To avoid bias in evaluations.
+| Gains |Based on the report, the purchasing team can manage and collaborate with suppliers to ensure the company always acquires goods at optimal prices.

 The Dataset

 |Fact table | Dim table |
 |-|-
-| orders | returns <br> people <br> date
+| 1.
+PurchaseOrderDetail <br>2.
+PurchaseOrderHeader | 1.
+Vendor <br>2.
+ProductVendor <br>3.
+Product <br>4.
+ProductTable <br>5.
+Dim_date

 ### Step 2 - Define POV
 Find the North star metric